oordenesg/how_to_Code_challenges/README.md

 dot = Node("enjoys spending time in movie lots")
 ```

 Now, let's give these nodes some responsabilities.
 Yacko can keep track of dot and dot can keep up with wacko. wacko can't keep track of anything though.
+Then ,create two new variables dots_data and wackos_data.
+Use them to get dot's value from yacko and get wacko's value from dot.
+Finally, print both variables.

 ```python
 dot.set_link_node(wacko)